 Let's take a good look at the meaning of this statement.

-Egg binding is a very serious medical condition in avian or other mammals.
-A female (hen) is unable to pass a fully formed egg.
+Egg binding is a very serious medical condition when a female (hen) is unable to pass a fully formed egg.
 The egg may be lodged near the cloaca or even higher.
-Egg binding is frequently common and a very serious situation resulting in a possible infection and/or damage to internal tissue.
+Egg binding is frequently common and a very serious situation that can result in a possible infection and/or damage to internal tissue or even death.
 A certified vet practitioner may be needed to gently manipulate the egg into a passable position, however, it may become necessary to collapse the egg in it's current position and debride.
 A layperson should never try either of these procedures!
 If the egg is compromised the oviduct must be cleaned of shell fragments and egg residue to avoid damage or infection.

-Most wild birds have a specific breeding season triggered by environmental events.
-Long warm sunny days and an abundance of accessible food alert wild hens that the time is perfect for nesting.
-Companion birds can reproduce year round because the environmental clues that trigger breeding, (the long sunny warm days, the abundant food, the presence of a mate (bird or human), and/or the presence of a nest site) are a constant in the home.
-A normal, healthy hen will likely lay at some point, the issue we are studying today is the possibility that she cannot pass the egg or becomes a chronic layer.
+Wild birds have a specific breeding season triggered by environmental events.
+Long warm sunny days and an abundance of accessible food alert hens that the time is perfect for nesting.
+Companion birds can reproduce year round because the environmental cues that trigger breeding: long hours of "light," warm environment, abundance of food, the presence of a mate --bird or human-- and the presence of a nest site (intentional or otherwise) are consistent in the home environment.
+A normal, healthy hen will likely lay at some point, but the issue we are discussing is the possibility that she cannot pass the egg.

 Hens store calcium in their bone until needed for shell production.
 Ovulation occurs in response to increasing levels of estrogen and luteinizing hormones.
-The four segments of the oviduct are:
+The four segments of the oviduct are the:

-The uterus (shell gland), where calcification of the shell occurs.
+uterus (shell gland), where calcification of the shell occurs

 The entire period of egg formation takes approximately 24 hours.
 Most pet birds lay 2 to 4 eggs in a clutch, although indeterminate layers such as cockatiels and budgerigars can produce much larger clutches.

-Dystociadɪs: ˈtəʊʃə/noun Medicine veterinary Medicine noun: a difficult birth, typically caused by a large or awkwardly positioned fetus (or egg) , by smallness of the maternal pelvis, or by failure of the uterus and cervix to contract and expand normally (in an avian this can be caused by a soft shell egg)
+Dystocia: veterinary medicine, noun: a difficult birth, typically caused by a large or awkwardly positioned fetus (or egg), by smallness of the maternal pelvis or by failure of the uterus and cervix to contract and expand normally (in an avian this can be caused by a soft shell egg).

-This is a frequent occurrence in captive hens.
-Frequently these birds are chronic egg layers (9 or more eggs) and calcium deficiency is a factor (resulting in misshapen or soft-shelled eggs).
-Removal of the eggs (a common practice by breeders) will cause a hen to produce a new egg to replace the missing one.
+the eggs (a common practice by breeders) will cause a hen to produce a new egg to replace the missing one.
 This ultimately results in further calcium depletion and increasing the probability of egg binding.
-An egg should never be removed from a laying hen.
-The exception s replacing it with a (Dummy egg).
-If she lays it,let her sit on it.
-She must complete the cycle, up to hatching or the point she realizes it is not a viable egg
+An egg should never be removed from a laying hen unless you're replacing it with a (Dummy egg).
+If she lays it, let her sit on it.
+She must complete the cycle, up to hatching or the point she realizes it is not a viable egg.

-Egg binding causes include vitamin A deficiency, oviductal disease or neoplasia, abdominal wall herniation, being a first-time layer, general nutritional inadequacy including obesity, behavioral factors, husbandry concerns and genetic factors.
+The causes of egg binding include vitamin A deficiency, oviductal disease or neoplasia, abdominal wall herniation, being a first-time layer, general nutritional inadequacy including obesity, behavioral factors, husbandry concerns and genetic factors.

 If the egg is adherent to the uterine wall or unable to be passed (often due to swelling, adhesions, or collection of feces and urates), administration of drugs that cause uterine contractions and induce oviposition could theoretically lead to uterine rupture.
 If medical management fails, then sedation and manual extraction may be required.
 Surgical intervention (salpingohysterectomy) is warranted if the egg is severely adhered to the oviduct, multiple eggs are present, or the egg is ectopic.
 Prognosis for egg binding is fair to good if medical treatment or manual extraction of the egg is effective.
 In the case of chronic layers husbandry, nutritional, and behavioral issues need to be addressed.
 Read More.